 Why Would You Want a HubSpot-WordPress Integration?

 When you integrate HubSpot’s framework with WordPress, you combine two of your most powerful business tools.
 The visitors your website (and HubSpot’s marketing features) attract can be seamlessly turned into leads.
-Which can be converted into customers, loyal fans, followers and/or promoters.
-(P.S.
+Which can be converted into customers, loyal fans, followers, and/or promoters.
+P.S.
 In this article, we talk about integrating HubSpot with Divi.
 And there may be some surprising lead generation plugins that connect with Hubspot to make your WordPress website even more powerful.

 How to Integrate HubSpot and WordPress Using the HubSpot Plugin

 The HubSpot plugin has more than 200,000 active installations and nearly 150 almost-perfect ratings.
 It’s also updated frequently.
 Those are all good signs that you’re installing a reliable plugin.
 Let’s go over how to get set up with the plugin and what it can do for you.

 Installing the HubSpot WordPress Plugin